AdguardTeam/tsurlfilter/packages/tsurlfilter/src/rules/declarative-converter/README.md

 # Exception rules modifiers
 <a name="exception_rules_modifiers__$elemhide"></a>
 ## $elemhide
-<b>Status</b>: not implemented yet
+<b>Status</b>: is supported but not converted.
 <br/>
 <b>MV3 limitations:</b>
 <br/>
-Not convertible to DNR in MV3, but uses tsurlfilter's [CosmeticEngine](https://github.com/AdguardTeam/tsurlfilter/blob/epic/tswebextension/packages/tsurlfilter/src/engine/cosmetic-engine/cosmetic-engine.ts#L15) for work
+Not convertible to DNR in MV3, but in MV3 [tswebextension](https://github.com/AdguardTeam/tsurlfilter/tree/master/packages/tswebextension) uses content-script to request cosmetic rules from tsurlfilter's with [MatchingResult.getCosmeticOption](https://github.com/AdguardTeam/tsurlfilter/blob/master/packages/tsurlfilter/src/engine/matching-result.ts#L235), where $elemhide, $specifichide and $generichide will be applied.
 <br/>
 <b>Examples:</b>
 <br/>